psholtz/MIT-SICP/Section-2.1/README.md

  <li>How to abstract procedures using <code>define</code></li>
 </ol>

-In this section the focus is on how to build abstractions by combining data to form compound data, which accomplishes several things:
+In this section the focus is on how to build abstractions by combining data to form compound data, thereby accomplishing several things:

 <ol>
  <li>It elevates the conceptual level at which we can design programs.</li>